Timuchen/ton-solidity-language-server/README.md

 If you would like to customize the language server to suit your needs, download the server [source code](https://github.com/Timuchen/ton-solidity-language-server).

-This Language Server works for plain text file.
+This server works with files _.ton and _.sol.

 It has the following language features:

 - Completions
 - Diagnostics regenerated on each file change or configuration change